lazizneg/cs389-android-1.2b-HelloConstraint/README.md

-# Android fundamentals 01.2 Part B: The layout editor
+# Android fundamentals 01.2 Part B and 01.4

 ### Answer these questions